Superconductivity and charge-density-wave in the Holstein model on the Penrose Lattice

 \section{Abstract}

-The exotic quantum states emerging in the quasicrystal (QC) have attracted extensive interest because of various properties absent in the crystal.
-In this paper, we systematically study the Holstein model at half filling on a prototypical structure of QC, namely rhombic Penrose lattice, aiming at investigating the superconductivity (SC) and other intertwined ordering arising from the interplay between quasiperiodicity and electron-phonon ({\it e}-ph) interaction.
-Through unbiased sign-problem-free determinant quantum Monte Carlo simulations, we reveal the salient features of the ground-state phase diagram.
-Distinct from the results on bipartite periodic lattices at half filling, SC is dominant in a large parameter regime on the Penrose lattice.
-When {\it e}-ph coupling is sufficiently strong, charge-density-wave order appears and strongly suppresses the SC.
-The strongest SC emerges at intermediate {\it e}-ph coupling strength and pronounced pairing fluctuation exists above the SC transition temperature.
-The strong pairing originates from the cooperative effects of unique lattice structure and macroscopically degenerate confined states at Fermi energy which uniquely exist on the Penrose lattice.
-Moreover, we demonstrate the forbidden ladders substantially suppress the phase coherence of SC.
-Our unbiased numerical results suggest that Penrose lattice is a potential platform to realize strong SC pairing, providing a promising avenue to searching for relatively high-$T_c$ SC dominantly induced by {\it e}-ph coupling.
+The exotic quantum states emerging in the quasicrystal (QC) have attracted extensive interests because of various properties absent in the crystal.
+In this paper, we systematically study the Holstein model at half filling on a prototypical structure of QC, namely rhombic Penrose lattice, aiming at investigating the superconductivity (SC) and other intertwined ordering arising from the interplay between quasi-periodicity and electron-phonon ({\it e}-ph) interaction.
+Through unbiased sign-problem-free determinant quantum Monte Carlo simulations, we reveal the salient features of the ground state phase diagram.
+Distinct from the results on bipartite periodic lattices at half filling, SC is dominant in a large parameter regime of the {\it e}-ph coupling (EPC) strength on the Penrose lattice.
+The strongest SC emerges in the intermediate EPC strength regime, where it coexists with the charge-density-wave (CDW).
+The CDW dominates the SC only in the sufficiently strong EPC regime.
+Our results also reveal pronounced pairing fluctuation above the transition temperature $T_c$ of the SC.
+The strong pairing and its fluctuation originate from the cooperative effects of the QC structure without translational symmetry and the macroscopically degenerate confined states at the Fermi energy, which uniquely exist on the Penrose lattice.
+Our unbiased numerical results suggest that the Penrose lattice is a potential platform to realize strong SC pairing, providing a promising avenue to discover relatively high-$T_c$ SC predominantly induced by the EPC.